I've been a movie enthusiast my whole life and been writing movie reviews for over 15 years.

 Does anyone really think that The Snyder Cut (that’s what I’m calling it because it’s shorter and doesn’t feel so pompous) is really going to be better than the Snyder/Joss Whedon mashup that made such a whimper in theaters back in the fall of 2017?
 Like most of you reading this, I’ll watch it, but considering all the unnecessary hype, I’m guessing I’ll feel the same level of indifference I feel towards most of the DCEU.
 Why?
 Because I have Man of Steel and Batman V Superman to compare it to.

-Anyway, here’s Snyder’s previous movies just before The Snyder Cut is released.
+Anyway, here’s Snyder’s previous movies just before you spend 8 to 10 hours watching The Snyder Cut again.
 After reviewing the movies in his filmography after committing myself to making this list, I feel about this list how I feel about most Zack Snyder movies: I just want to get it over with because I have better things to do/watch.

 1) Dawn of the Dead (2004)